NGC 6811

 NGC 6811 is an open cluster in the constellation of Cygnus, near the constellation of Lyra.
 It has an angular size half that of the full Moon and includes about 1000 stars of roughly similar magnitude.
-It has also been called "The Hole in the Cluster" because of its dark center.
+It has also been called "The Hole in the Cluster" or "Hole in a Cluster" because of its dark center.

 Features

 NGC 6811 lies far away from the galactic plane, a feature it shares with many other old open clusters.
 It is 1107 ± 90 parsecs (about 3,285 light years) distant and approximately 4-6 parsecs (14–20 light years) in diameter, with a total luminosity of 2100 suns.
 Approximately 1.00 ± 0.17 billion years old, the cluster probably contained some 6000 stars at birth, but gravitational interactions and stellar evolution have since reduced the number substantially.
 A recent study reported 377 confirmed member stars, with spectral types ranging from mid-F to early K, and surface temperatures relatively similar to the Sun's.
 The same study argued that the original cluster population likely included 8 O-type stars and 125 B-type stars, but all have evolved off the main sequence and are undetectable.
 Sixteen stars have been observed to vary in brightness, twelve of which are Delta Scuti variables.
 The cluster's Trumpler classification is III 1r—it is "a rich cluster with equally bright stars with no noticeable central concentration".
 The stars do, however, have an unusual (if not concentrated) distribution, with an apparent stellar corona surrounding the core, leaving the impression of a hole.